Nats-ji/CET-Mod-Manager/README.md

 1. To use it, you just simply press `Ctrl + Shift + C` to open the inertface.

 2. Press the button `Scan` to scan your installed mods.
+(Set the game to `Borderless Windows` mode to avoid being thrown out to the desktop.)

 3. Tick/untick the checkbox in front of the mod name to enable/disable them.